rynrsts/rynrsts/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=rynrsts&theme=react&layout=compact)

 - Percentages only show the most used languages, not the level of expertise
-- Some C# files are generated from the IDE I am using
+- Some files were generated from the IDE I am using, making it high in number
-- Most of the JavaScript files came from repo the-rising-of-shield-hero

 ### Extra Pin